ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 {{% fig "long-island/1924-12-27-The-Brooklyn-Daily-Eagle-p2" "500" /%}}
 {{% fig "long-island/1924-12-27-Times-Union-Brooklyn-NY-p8" "500" /%}}

 I am following up with Long Island Museum, which houses works of the artist [William Sidney Mount](https://www.findagrave.com/memorial/8123/william-sidney-mount) (26 Nov 1807 to 19 Nov 1868), who occupies a place in the Mills family tree and who is "generally considered the first major artist to paint the activities of everyday American life".
 In the mid-1800's, Mount painted many portraits, including members of the Mills family.
-For example, there is a portrait from 1843 of "Elizabeth Mills", although I have not yet identified her exactly.
+For example, there is a portrait from 1843 of "Elizabeth Mills", although I have not yet identified her exactly, as there are a number of Elizabeth's in the Mills ancestry.
 Notably, he painted a portrait of William Wickam Mills, already mentioned above in the history of Mills Pond:

 {{% fig "portraits/william-wickham-mills" "500" /%}}